fitriaramlan/sr-msc-es/README.md

 Model selection criteria like AIC, BIC, and MDL pick symbolic regression models based on training error and complexity.
 But they do not say anything about how a model behaves on data it has never seen, particularly in regions with little or no training data (extrapolation).

 We extend these criteria by adding three penalty terms:
-1. **Extrapolation divergence** — how much the model's prediction range shifts when moving from dense to sparse data regions
+1. **Extrapolation divergence**: how much the model's prediction range shifts when moving from dense to sparse data regions
-2. **Interpolation sensitivity** — how much predictions change when inputs are slightly perturbed in dense regions
+2. **Interpolation sensitivity**: how much predictions change when inputs are slightly perturbed in dense regions
-3. **Extrapolation sensitivity** — the same, but in sparse regions
+3. **Extrapolation sensitivity**: the same, but in sparse regions

 We test these extended (hybrid) criteria across 20 regression datasets from the [PMLB repository](https://github.com/EpistasisLab/pmlb), using [PySR](https://github.com/MilesCranmer/PySR) to see whether they pick better-generalising models than the standard criteria alone.